Law and Policy Clinic: Immigration

 • Integration difficulties, inequalities and discrimination experienced by both recent and second-generation immigrants

-Various research and public engagement projects, many in collaboration with prominent migrant charities, enable students to meaningfully engage with such issues, critique current shortcomings of immigration policies, and make proposals for reform.
+Various research and public engagement projects, many in collaboration with prominent migrant charities, enable students to meaningfully engage with such issues, critique shortcomings of immigration policies and make proposals for reform.

 Aims and activities

-• Publishing and disseminating their research in the form of thematic blog posts, news commentaries, policy briefings, and scholarly article contributions via the Clinic’s website, external outlets, and partnership organisations
+• Publishing and disseminating the research in the form of thematic blog posts, news commentaries, policy briefings, and scholarly article contributions via the clinic’s website, external outlets, and partnership organisations

 • Collaborating on research, advocacy, investigation, strategic litigation and campaign projects with migration charities and NGOs

-• Supporting the delivery of educational and advice workshops to immigrants
+• Supporting the delivery of educations and advice workshops to immigrants

-• Liaising with stakeholders engaged in migration issues
+• Liaise with stakeholders engaged in migration issues

 • Attending lectures and training sessions by migration specialists